Bernardo-MG/docs-maven-skin/src/site/markdown/custom_site_descriptor.md

 </body>
 ```

-If the top navigation menu is not defined like that, all the menus will be used to generate it.
+Each item will become an option inside a dropdown menu.

-If the bottom navigation menu is not defined, it won't be generated at all.
+Any menu not defined won't be rendered.

-#### Aditional Configuration
+#### Descriptions for the Bottom Nav

-In the bottom navigation menus, if any item contains a description it will be used to generate an underscript.
+The bottom navigation menu allows giving a description for each link.
+These will be added as an underscript next to the link name.

-A description is set like this:

 ```xml
 <body>